 5. Allow for rest in between your workout days.
 Cardinal rule #1.
 When you create a total body routine, you actually create muscle fiber tears in the body and the body needs to rest (along with proper nutrition) in order for your muscle fibers to recover and rebuild.
 Hello beautiful muscles!

 Take this time to figure out your schedule, the location of your workout and which exercises you want to start off with.
+If you wish to build muscle mass and strength, give a try to testolone.

 Next time, we’ll chat about putting all of this altogether!